ConduitPlatform/Conduit/packages/router/README.md

 ---
 name: Router
 route: /router
-menu: Modules
+menu: Core
 ---

-# Router module
+# Router package
 This module should provide a way to generate routes both for REST and GraphQL APIs, along with documentation.